Aly-Tomato/ChocAn-Systems-Simulator/README.md

     Design Doc:         https://docs.google.com/document/d/1i6cvvDyHuR04P4A1nUWZgMZvVRzFk_xQmMkc9EyHeaI/edit?usp=sharing

-Compilation Conventions (assumes Unix system)
+Compilation Conventions (assumes Unix system):
 	The system should be able to be compiled with the below line without any errors or warnings javac *.java
 	The system should be runnable with the below line without any errors or warnings. java ChocAnSystem
 	The system should be able to be be jar-ed with the below line without any errors or warnings. jar -cfe ChocAnSystem.jar ChocAnSystem *.class *.java
 	The system should be runnable with ChocAnSystem.jar, member_directory, and provider_directory in the same directory with the line below. java -jar ChocAnSystem.jar
 	The system's javadocs should be generated with the below line without any errors or warnings. javadoc -d chocAnJavadocs *.java

-Coding Conventions
+Coding Conventions:
 	Tab, so the spacing can set to whatever the individual wants.
 	Try to keep functions ~25 lines max.
 	Some level of avoiding nesting.